KYC Approval - Best Practices for Tier 1

 3. Lighting

 The perfect photo is bright enough to see clearly and has little glare.
-If an image is too dark, the machines will not be able to read the text on the document.
+If an image is too dark, the machines cannot read the text on the document.

 4. Angle